 In section Adapter Status, you learned how to monitor the general state of the Frank!Framework.
 In section Ladybug, you learned about the Ladybug debugger.
 Ladybug produces test reports.
 A test report is a tree view, and each time you open a node, you see more details on the way the incoming message was processed.
 The present section provides an additional source of information you can use for monitoring and debugging.
 The Frank!Framework produces many messages during its operation that are written to text files with extension “.log”.
 These are the logfiles, the subject of this section.

 To follow the instructions of this section, you should first have done section Adapter Status.
 In particular, you should have processed files

 example2.csv.
 You should still have the Frank!Runner open.

 In the main menu, please click “Logging” as shown below:

 Your screen should look like shown below.
 You see the version of the Frank!Framework you are using (number 1), like you do in every screen of the Frank!Console.
 You also see the instance name of your deployment (number 2).
-You have it confirmed that you are looking to the logging (number 3).
+You see confirmation that you are looking at the logging (number 3).
 All logfiles appear in the same directory on the server and the full path of this directory is shown (number 4).

 Below this general information, a directory listing follows.
 To the top of this listing, you see a file with prefix